zhullyb/monyhar/monyhar/docs/old_chromoting_build_instructions.md

 Chromoting, also known as
 [Chrome Remote Desktop](https://support.google.com/chrome/answer/1649523),
-allows one to remotely control a distant machine, all from within the Chromium browser.
-Its source code is located in the `remoting/` folder in the Chromium codebase.
-For the sake of brevity, we'll assume that you already have a pre-built copy of Chromium (or Chrome) installed on your development computer.
+allows one to remotely control a distant machine, all from within the Monyhar browser.
+Its source code is located in the `remoting/` folder in the Monyhar codebase.
+For the sake of brevity, we'll assume that you already have a pre-built copy of Monyhar (or Chrome) installed on your development computer.

 [TOC]